-Provo Canyon School believes that we can inspire students and their families towards greatness beyond the issues that they face currently.
+Provo Canyon School believes that we can inspire students and their families toward greatness beyond the issues that they currently face.
 We believe that we can inspire engagement to treatment and bring to light the immense possibilities that lie in their future.

-We are extremely proud of our established team of professionals who make it their primary focus to improve upon the lives of each child and/or adolescent that they treat.
-Our team consists of the following:
+We are extremely proud of the established team of professionals who make it their primary focus to improve upon the lives of each child and/or adolescent that they treat.
+The team consists of:

 Provo Canyon School is dedicated to using the most effective treatment philosophies and treatment interventions available to our students.
 The ongoing evaluation of our treatment programming, both internally and from external entities, allows Provo Canyon School to reach and maintain this goal.
 Provo Canyon School strongly believes that “everything is treatment.”
 Meaning, each experience, conversation, location, and interaction are part of a student’s treatment and play a very powerful role in the overall treatment success or failure.
 The following are primary features of Provo Canyon School treatment philosophy: